stonepros/stone/doc/radosgw/multisite.rst

        # radosgw-admin period update --commit

-4. Then, restart the Ceph Object Gateway in the recovered zone.
+4. Then, restart the Stone Object Gateway in the recovered zone.

    ::